chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 To create a project, navigate to the Projects list under the **Settings** tab and select **Create Project**.
 You will need to provide a name and can optionally edit the ID.
 You must create a project before you can assign any resources to it.

-When you initiate the project creation, the system creates not just the project but also three supplemental policies for your convenience:
+When you initiate the project creation, the system creates the project, but also three supplemental policies for your convenience:

 Policy Name                      | Policy ID                        | Associated Role
 ---------------------------------|----------------------------------|----------------